Waxahachie Independent School District

 Waxahachie Independent School District will communicate with parents on a regular basis.
 Important information will be provided in the student handbooks, the school-parent compacts, and on the district/campus website.
 Frequent notices about student performance will be sent home by the campuses with children or provided by phone calls, emails, and conferences.
 Insofar as possible, all communication will be provided in a language and format the parents can understand.
 Parents are encouraged to contact the school or the child’s teacher when questions or problems arise.

 In addition, students should play an active role in communicating with their parents.
-They too are responsible for making sure notices and information given to them is passed on to their parents.
+They too are responsible for making sure notices and information given to them are passed on to their parents.

 As a component of the school-level parent and family engagement policy, each school shall jointly develop with parents for all children served under this part a school-parent compact that outlines how parents, the entire school staff, and students will share the responsibility for improved student academic achievement.
 For elementary Title I campuses, the compact will be provided and parent/campus/student signature will remain on file for easy access.
 For secondary Title I campuses, the compact will be posted on the campus and district website.
 The parent compact will be reviewed yearly for updates and revision.

-Waxahachie Independent School District will work with its District Advisory Committee/Campus Advisory Team to evaluate the effectiveness of the parent and family engagement program.
+Waxahachie Independent School District will work with its District Education Improvement Committee to evaluate the effectiveness of the parent and family engagement program.
 Surveys, classroom observation, assessment data, and other resources will be used to determine barriers and needs and develop revised strategies for student success.
 Particular attention will be paid to economically disadvantaged, disabled, limited English proficiency, limited literacy, and racial/ethnic minority groups.
 Parental input will be sought.
 Revisions to the Title I program and Parent and Family Engagement Policy will be communicated to the parents.

 Waxahachie Independent School District is required to set aside at least 1% of its Title I funds for the purposes of parental involvement.
 Those funds will be divided among the Title I campuses.
-The campus principal will consult with its Campus Advisory Team about allowable uses of the funds.
+The campus principal will consult with its Campus Education Improvement Committee about allowable uses of the funds.
 The campus principal will then authorize the use of the funds designated for parent and family engagement.

 Waxahachie Independent School District is committed to the success of students.
 We will work together with parents to monitor the effectiveness of our parent and family engagement and Title I programs and to provide excellence in education.
 This policy will be promoted by the administrators, principals, and other district and school staff as we seek active participation by our parents.